supercooper64/Yoshis-Adventure/README.md

 A Zelda-ish Adventure Game starring Yoshi, and the ROM hack of HTML5 Game, featuring music from Xuanyuan Jian Canwaizhuan, Legend of Zelda: A Link Between Worlds, Treasure Hunter G, Star Wars Episode VII: A New Hope, Romancing Saga 2, The Beatles, LINE Cookie Run, Sonic Pinball Party, Garfield: Caught in the Act, and Mamorukun Curse.

+#  Characters featured
+Playable:

+- Yoshi

+Non playable:

+- Yoehler Poehlerberg (appears only in Rest areas in Swanson Sewers and Mulaney Madlands, Gasteyer Garden and Yoshyrule)

+- Yoshneese (appears only in Rest areas in Swanson Sewers and Mulaney Madlands, Gasteyer Garden and Yoshyrule)

+- Yabe Yoscheinwald (appears in all areas except Swanson Sewers' secret room, Princess Zora's location and Downerhausen's Castle)

+- Princess Zora (only appears in the ending of this game)

+- Dratchy Downerhausen (only appears in Downerhausen's Castle)

+- Snakes (only appears in Swanson Sewers and Mulaney Madlands)

+- Zombie Horses (only appears in Fey Forest)
 # What's new in Version 2.0.3?

 - Fixed a glitch where the player would not get hurt from the boss, Dratchy Downerhausen.